Each year, the Student Union oversees the election of new and enthusiastic Student Reps.

 What do EDI Reps need to attend?

 As an EDI representative, you are expected to attend monthly working group meetings.
 This is a space in which you and your fellow EDI representatives can connect, strategise.
-We envision that this space will allow you to formulate a series of activities, events or campaigns that seek to confront inequality at the RCA.
+We envision that this space will allow you to formulate a series of activities, events, or campaigns that seek to confront inequality at the RCA.

 We additionally encourage E&D reps to join where relevant the above forums and assemblies programme reps attend: PROGRAMME FORUM, HoP MEETING, SCHOOL ASSEMBLY, CAMPUS ASSEMBLY, COLLEGE-WIDE ASSEMBLY

 We know that at times it can be mentally exhausting to challenge structural inequality.
 The Students’ Union wants this role to be manageable in its ambitions to positively impact students and the wider RCA community.
-As such you can find support in the following to help you throughout your time as EDI rep:
+As such you can find support in the following to help you throughout your time as an EDI rep:

 Support and advice from the SU Equality and Diversity Officer.
-Halimo will be your main point of contact should you have any questions or concerns.
+Halimo Hussain will be your main point of contact should you have any questions or concerns.
 So always feel free to get in contact.

-For the 2020/21 academic year, we have introduced new training for EDI reps.
 The core training that EDI reps will receive is Anti-Oppression training, it will aim to provide you with a comprehensive understanding of issues facing various marginalised groups and the kind of frameworks and models that we can use to challenge and address existing inequalities.
 This will be delivered at the start of your role.

 Time commitment & our support

 Being a Rep should not be a huge time commitment.
 It should work out at no more than 8-10 hours a term.
 As previously mentioned, we are here to support you as much as you support us, and if the position becomes too much we can work together to ensure it is manageable and enjoyable.
 The role of being a student representative should not be exhaustive, and only benefit your experience as a student at the RCA.
-You will receive training prior to starting your position, where we will go through best practices, organisation, preparation for meetings as well as training you in how to deal with sensitive issues and complaints.
+You will receive training before starting your position, where we will go through best practices, organisation, preparation for meetings as well as training you in how to deal with sensitive issues and complaints.